mattwarren/mattwarren.github.io/_posts/2018-03-02-How-generics-were-added-to-.NET.md

 ### Compiler and JIT Changes

-If seems like almost every part of the compiler had to change to accomodate generics, which is not surprising given that they touch so many parts of the code we write, `Types`, `Classes` and `Methods`.
-Some of the bigest changes were:
+If seems like almost every part of the compiler had to change to accommodate generics, which is not surprising given that they touch so many parts of the code we write, `Types`, `Classes` and `Methods`.
+Some of the biggest changes were:

 - `csharp/csharp/sccomp/clsdrec.cpp` - **+999 -363** - ([diff](https://github.com/mattwarren/GenericsInDotNet/commit/2714ccac6f18f0f6ff885567b90484013b31e007#diff-0952232ff4ff9b6e7dd3d0810c526384))
 - `csharp/csharp/sccomp/emitter.cpp` - **+347 -127** - ([diff](https://github.com/mattwarren/GenericsInDotNet/commit/2714ccac6f18f0f6ff885567b90484013b31e007#diff-58397e0e022ba5c8e98f1ea59eadefee))